shan4488/ArcWeb/README.md

 # ArcWeb

-This website is created to manage the recruitment activity in the club and also to showcase the club activities.
+This website is created to manage the recruitment activity in the club and also to showcase the club activities along with achievements.
 Website is completely developed using ReactJs.

 Developer: Sharan Kumar